Foxof7207/foxof7207.github.io/features/end.md

 - **Dragon Egg Buffs**: Holding the Dragon Egg grants passive powers.

+- Keep inventory will be OFF inside the dimension.

 > [!IMPORTANT]
 > Once the Ender Dragon is defeated for the first time, End Portals revert to normal behavior.